 Pinch of sugar

-1 bunch Chinese broccoli (broccolini) approx. ½ lb – cut into 1″ pieces
+1 bunch Chinese broccoli (broccolini) approx. ½ lb – cut into 1" pieces (or traditional broccoli)

 Salt and pepper

 1. Place the tea bags in the hot water and allow to steep for 5-7 minutes.
 Be sure to thoroughly squeeze out tea bags before removing them.
 Set aside and allow the tea to cool slightly.

 2. In a small bowl or measuring cup, combine the tea, vinegar, 1 tablespoon of cooking oil, chili pepper, ginger, garlic, and sugar.
 Whisk to combine.

 3. Place the steak strips and tea mixture into a large ziplock bag and marinate in the refrigerator for at least one hour or overnight.

 4. In a large skillet or wok, heat the remaining 2 tablespoons of cooking oil over medium-high heat.
 Add the Chinese broccoli and stir fry for one to two minutes, until just tender.

 5. Add the steak (reserve the marinade), and continue to cook for another two minutes.

 6. Add scallions and reserved marinade to the pan and cook another minute, or until it is almost completely absorbed.

 7. Season with salt and pepper and serve over cooked brown rice.